CSHS/myProjects/README.md

 ==========

-Regarding ImageGallery:  Please note that I hacked this in one day, so there are some basic functionalities missing: logging out (and destroying session id), as well as some UI aesthetics.
+Regarding ImageGallery:  Please note that I hacked this in one day, so there are some basic functionalities missing: logging out (and destroying session id), as well as some UI aesthetics, and most importantly, the registration.
+  So to log in, the user must manually input his username and password into the MYSQL database.
 But, the fundamentals of what I wanted to get at with this project, for the most part, are all there.

 Regarding parser:  I created a parser called GOKU, written in Java.
 I was able to solve some Euler problems which was pretty cool.